HimesGroup/taffeta/README.md

 ### acknowledgements
+This set of scripts was initially developed to analyze RNA-Seq and DGE data at the [Partners Personalized Medicine PPM](http://pcpgm.partners.org/).
 Barbara Klanderman is the molecular biologist who led the establishment of PPM RNA-seq lab protocols and played an essential role in determining what components of the reports would be most helpful to PPM wet lab staff.